kcapretta/RadiusSocialNetworkingApp/README.md

 *Release Date: January 5th*

 Radius is a dating, networking, and friendship application.
-My main idea behind this app is to create accessibility to new connections by designing a way to connect with people you're already around within a bar, coffee shop, or other commerical establishments.
+My main idea behind this app is to create accessibility to new connections by designing a way to connect with people you're already around within a bar, coffee shop, or other commercial establishments.

 These are the main functions of the application: